Mario Marcel Salas

-Mario Marcel Salas (born July 30, 1949 in San Antonio, Texas) is an American civil rights leader, author and politician.
+Mario Marcel Salas (born July 30, 1949) is an American civil rights leader, author and politician.

 Early and personal life

-Salas' parents were an Afro-Mexican father and a mixed race mother.
+Salas was born in San Antonio, Texas.
+His parents were an Afro-Mexican father and a mixed race mother.
 He graduated from Phyllis Wheatley High School, an African American segregated school, which like many black schools across the country remained segregated long after the 1954 Brown v.
 Board of Education decision.

 Soon after high school, he joined the Student Nonviolent Coordinating Committee (SNCC).
 He entered San Antonio College and graduated with two associate degrees, in Applied Science-Engineering Technology and Liberal Arts.
 He received his Bachelor of Arts degree in English from the University of Texas at San Antonio (UTSA) in 1987.
 He received two graduate degrees. one in Education and the other in Political Science.
 He is a retired Assistant Professor of Political Science, having taught Texas Politics, Federal Politics, Political History, the Politics of Mexico, African American Studies, Civil Rights, and International Conflicts.
 He is a current lecturer at UTSA.

 He also served as a City Councilman for the City of San Antonio, and was active in the Civil Rights Movement for many years.
 He is also a life time member of the San Antonio NAACP.
 He has authored several textbooks including, Foundation Myth in Political Thought: The Racial Moorings of Foundation Myth.
 Professor Salas helped to develop the first economic relationship with an African country for the City of San Antonio with Mafeking, South Africa.